 You can avoid some hardware and software errors with the help programs such as Disk Defragmenter and Disk Cleanup.
-The help program System Information can also be helpful since it gives you detailed information about your system configuration.
-You will find these programs in Accessories \Rightarrow System Tools too.
+The help program System Information can also be helpful as it gives you detailed information about your system configuration.
+You can also find these programs in Accessories ⇒ System Tools too.